open-mpic/aws-lambda-python/README.md

 - Hatch (https://hatch.pypa.io/) for building and running the project.
 This is a Python project manager that can be installed via `pip install hatch`.

 ## Deployment Steps
-1. From the project root directory, run `hatch env lambda-layer:install`.
+1. From the project root directory, run `hatch run lambda-layer:install`.
 This will create a virtual Python environment in the `layer` directory and install the project dependencies via pip.
 2. Package the AWS layer.
 In the `layer` directory, run `./package.sh`.
 This will make two files: `python311_layer_content.zip` and `mpic_coordinator_layer_content.zip` which will later be referenced by Open Tofu.
 3. Zip all functions.
 AWS Lambda functions are usually deployed from zip files. cd to the main project directory and then run `./zip-all.sh`
 4. Create `config.yaml` in the root directory of the repo to contain the proper values needed for the deployment.
 A default config.yaml for a 6-perspective deployment with the controller in us-east-2 is included in this repo as `config.example.yaml`.
 This config can be made the active config by running `cp config.example.yaml config.yaml` in the root directory.